From the book's first page:

 Having researched and written about Irish men serving in the Hong Kong Police Force and their families, Patricia O'Sullivan became curious about the lives of those around them - both the Chinese who were starting to call Hong Kong 'home' and the Westerners.
 The men had their jobs, their gambling dens or opium haunts, clubs or lodges, and could move about easily.
 But what of the women?
 How did they cope?
 The material available for the pre-1941 period gives few clues - except when things started to go wrong.
 Through the stories of women's encounters with the forces of law and order we get a little glimpse into how they lived their lives, their cares and anxieties, and the challenges they faced day to day.

-Please click the Buy this button above to order online and have the book mailed to you.
+click the Buy this button above to order online and have the book mailed to you.
+[The recent website upgrade means the online store isn't working at the moment, but if you send me an email at firstname.lastname@example.org and let me know which books you'd like to order, I'll be happy to take care of it.]
 Local and international orders welcome.

 Shipping within Hong Kong is free of charge, and shipping to other countries is by airmail.
 You'll be shown the shipping cost during checkout, before you confirm your order.